 The Equity Incentive Plan includes a rolling stock option plan that provides for the grant of stock options ("Stock Options"), and RSUs.
 Under the Equity Incentive Plan, these awards are available to employees, employees of a person or company which provides management services to the Corporation, consultants, and directors of the Corporation (collectively, "Eligible Persons").
-The maximum number of Common Shares which may be reserved and set aside for issuance upon the grant of awards under the Equity Incentive Plan will be 10% of the Corporation's issued and outstanding share capital at the time of any grant, inclusive of a maximum of 6,456,673 Common Shares issuable pursuant to RSUs issued under the Equity Incentive Plan.
+The maximum number of Common Shares which may be reserved and set aside for issuance upon the grant of awards under the Equity Incentive Plan will be 10% of the Corporation's issued and outstanding share capital at the time of any grant, inclusive of a maximum of 6,467,923 Common Shares issuable pursuant to RSUs issued under the Equity Incentive Plan.
 The Equity Incentive Plan is a "rolling" maximum option plan, and any increase or decrease or reduction in the number of outstanding Common Shares will result in an increase or decrease, respectively, in the number of Common Shares that are available to be issued under the Equity Incentive Plan.
 The aggregate number of options granted to any one individual during any twelve-month period may not exceed 5% of the issued shares of the Corporation, or 2% in the case of consultants and investor relations representatives.
 For further particulars regarding the Omnibus Equity Incentive Plan, see "Compensation Discussion and Analysis - Stock Option Plan", above.

-As at the date of this Information Circular, the Corporation had issued 989,467 RSUs (184,212 RSU's as at December 31, 2021) to acquire a total of 989,467 Common Shares to employees of the Corporation.
-As of the date of this Information Circular, the Corporation was authorized to issue 6,456,673 RSUs, leaving a maximum number of 5,467,206 RSUs still available for issuances under the omnibus equity incentive plan.
+As at the date of this Information Circular, the Corporation had issued 1,529,296 RSUs (1,015,783 RSU's as at December 31, 2022) to acquire a total of 1,529,296 Common Shares to employees of the Corporation.
+A total of 116,838 of the RSU's had been exercised as of the date of this Information Circular (26,316 RSU's exercised as of December 31, 2022).
+The Corporation is authorized to issue 6,467,923 RSUs, leaving a maximum number of 4,938,627 RSUs still available for issuances under the omnibus equity incentive plan.
 The maximum number of RSUs is a sublimit within the overall 10% limit.

-As at the date of this Information Circular, the Corporation had issued 4,603,333 stock options (4,075,000 stock options as at December 31, 2021) to acquire a total of 4,603,333 Common Shares to directors, officers, employees and consultants of the Corporation.
-As of the date of this Information Circular, the Corporation was authorized to issue options covering up to ten (10%) percent of its then outstanding Common Shares, or 13,393,994 shares, leaving a maximum number of 7,801,194 stock options (after including RSUs issued) available for issuances under the omnibus equity incentive plan.
+As at the date of this Information Circular, the Corporation had issued 5,215,000 stock options (4,465,000 stock options as at December 31, 2021) to acquire a total of 5,215,000 Common Shares to directors, officers, employees and consultants of the Corporation.
+As of the date of this Information Circular, the Corporation was authorized to issue options covering up to ten (10%) percent of its then outstanding Common Shares, or 13,438,145 shares, leaving a maximum number of 7,156,279 stock options and RSU's (RSU's further subject to the sublimit outlined above) available for issuances under the omnibus equity incentive plan.